Coptic Orthodox Church in Asia: Pakistan

-A small Mission church in Isalambad of only 10 families started in 2006 under the Diocese of Melbourne, West & South Australia, New Zealand and All Oceania whose bishop was Anba Suriel, Bishop of the Holy Diocese of Melbourne, Victoria (Australia), Tasmania, ACT, South Australia, Western Australia, New Zealand and All Oceania.
+A small Mission church in Islamabad of only 10 families started in 2006 under the Diocese of Melbourne, West & South Australia, New Zealand and All Oceania whose bishop was Anba Suriel, Bishop of the Holy Diocese of Melbourne, Victoria (Australia), Tasmania, ACT, South Australia, Western Australia, New Zealand and All Oceania.
 As of July 2014, the churches were under the direct governance of Pope Tawadros II with Fr.
 Daoud Lamei as the liaison.

 The following is a list of churches in Pakistan which are under the Diocese, and also the priests that serve in each church: